Our Sunday Services are 9am, 11am and 5pm. Our services are also Livestreamed.

 The leaders have been doing a great job in maintaining their ministries this year given constantly changing circumstances.
 Please contact these ministries for the most up-to-date information regarding their activities.

 If you or your children are unwell, especially with flu like symptoms, you must not enter.
-Isolate yourself and get tested if you have not already done so.
+We recommend you get a test if you have not already done so, and isolate until you have received a negative result.

 What if my child only has mild symptoms?